ddsbook/blog/2014/drafts/making-better-dns-txt-record-lookups-with-rcpp.md

     }
     <environment: namespace:RMySQL>

->PROTIP: you can see the source code for **any** R function by just typing the function name sans-parenthesis & parameters at the R console prompt
+>PROTIP: you can see the source code for **any** R function by just typing the function name sans-parentheses & parameters at the R console prompt

 Towards the bottom of the above code listing, you'll see the `.Call("RS_MySQL_closeConnection"...)` line which is reaching out to the underlying C/C++ code (in `RS-MySQL.c`) that makes up the libary.
 Here's the definition for that function: